piyush-98/piyush-98.github.io/_posts/2019-02-06-SIgnature Recognition.md

 published: true
 title: Signature Recognition
 date: 2019-02-06T00:00:00.000Z
+tags: An AI model which predict the genuinity of a Signature
 categories: project
-tags: An Ai Model
 ---

-## SIgnature Recognition